lexibank/simsrma/README.md

-# Diachrony of Tone in Proto-Rma
+# CLDF dataset derived from Sims' "Diachrony of Tone in Proto-Rma" from 2020

 Cite the source dataset as